rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

     a passcode and sends it to the associated device.

-2. After the passcode is sent, the system prompts you to type the passcode and submit it to the identity service to complete the authentication process.
+2. After the passcode is sent, the system prompts you to type the passcode and submit it to the Identity service to complete the authentication process.

     **Note:** Standard text message rates and data fees apply based on